theDevanshShah/DEVANSHSHAH1947/README.md

-<h3 align="center">Hi 👋, I am Devansh Shah.
+<h3 align="center" color="red">Hi 👋, I am Devansh Shah.
 I'm a self-taught coder from India.
 Currently I'm Doing🎓 My Bachelor's in BCA from 🏫 Saint Xavier's College, Ahmedabad (Gujarat).
-I am currently focused on fullstack web development , with  a passion for **MACHINE LEARNING** & **AI** .
+I am currently focused on fullstack web development , with  a passion for MACHINE LEARNING & AI.
 I love learning new technologies & programming languages and increasing the extenct of my skillset</h3>
 .
 I am a diligent coder with a penchant for delivering quality work which is visible in everything I do.
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=devanshshah1947&label=Profile%20views&color=0e75b6&style=flat" alt="devanshshah1947" /> </p>